What Is Tinnitus?

 What Are The Origins Of Tinnitus?

-- Hearing loss: Hearing loss, which can result from factors such as aging or exposure to loud noise, is strongly linked to tinnitus.
-However, some people with hearing loss do not develop tinnitus.
+- Hearing loss: Tinnitus is strongly associated with hearing loss, which can result from aging or prolonged exposure to loud noise.
+Many people with hearing loss experience tinnitus, though not everyone with hearing loss will develop the condition.

-- Head or neck injuries: Tinnitus can result from a head/neck injury that damages structures of the ear, the nerve that transmits sound signals to the brain, or parts of the brain that process sound.
+- Head or neck injuries: Tinnitus can also result from injuries to the head or neck that affect the ear, the nerve responsible for transmitting sound signals to the brain, or areas of the brain that process sound.
+These injuries may disrupt the normal auditory processing, leading to tinnitus.

 Infographic source: Producerhive.com